Wigner rotation and Euler angle parametrization: I. INTRODUCTION

 \section{I. INTRODUCTION}

-First discovered by L. Silberstein then rediscovered by L. Thomas {[}1,2{]}, the phenomenon that two successive non-parallel boosts (i.e., pseudo-rotations in the Minkowski space) lead to a boost and a rotation is generally called Wigner rotation {[}3{]}.
-It has been studied by many authors for almost a century {[}4-9{]}, the mysterious aura persists nevertheless. \textquotedblleft The spatial rotation resulting from the successive application of two non-parallel Lorentz transformations have been declared every bit as paradoxical as the more frequently discussed apparent violations of common sense, such as the so-called `twin paradox.'
-But the present apparent paradox has important applications...\textquotedblright{} said H. Goldstein in his classic work \textit{Classical Mechanics} {[}10{]}.
+First discovered by Silberstein, then rediscovered by Thomas \cite{key-1,key-2}, the phenomenon that two successive non-parallel boosts (i.e., Lorentz transformations that contain neither rotation nor reflection) lead to a boost and a rotation is generally called the Wigner rotation \cite{key-3}.
+It has been studied by many authors for almost a century \cite{key-4,key-5,key-6,key-7,key-8,key-9}, yet the conclusion is still ``paradoxical'' for most people. \textquotedblleft The spatial rotation resulting from the successive application of two non-parallel Lorentz transformations has been declared every bit as paradoxical as the more frequently discussed apparent violations of common sense, such as the so-called `twin paradox'...\textquotedblright{} said Goldstein in his classic work \textit{Classical Mechanics} \cite{key-10}.

-Getting to the bottom of the matter, we believe mathematics is the crucial issue.
-Geometrically speaking, Wigner rotation problem involves both rotation and pseudo-rotation in the (2+1)-dimensional Minkowski space, the mathematical complexity is enough to cloud those subtle physical meanings.
-If the mathematics could be substantially simplified, the physical meanings would come into focus automatically and people would find this problem is not so mysterious as usually thought.